LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: queue->insertFrom(value::trait_foreach)

    These methods insert new elements into the queue.
 Elements will always be inserted at the end of the queue.
-The `queue->insertFrom` method allows for multiple elements to be inserted into the queue by taking an object that implements :trait:`trait_forEach`.
+The `insertFrom` method allows for multiple elements to be inserted into the queue by taking an object that implements :trait:`trait_forEach`.

 .. member:: queue->first()
 .. member:: queue->get()

    These methods return the first element in the queue.
-The `queue->get` method additionally removes the element from the queue.
+(This is the least recently inserted element.)
+The `get` method additionally removes the element from the queue.

 .. member:: queue->size()

-   This method returns the number of elements in the queue.
+   Returns the number of elements in the queue.

 .. member:: queue->remove()
 .. member:: queue->removeFirst()

    These methods remove the first element in the queue.
+(This is the least recently inserted element.)

 .. member:: queue->unspool(n::integer= ?)